zagrebmukerjee/ZagrebClassNotes/README.md

 #types/meta
 These are notes I've taken in a variety of classes, transcribed into markdown and occasionally rendered to PDF.
 It's a habit I acquired sometime in college - I find it's a great tool for synthesizing what I have learned, and testing my own understanding.
-I think of it as writing a very rough and terse draft of a textbook.
+I think of it as writing a very rough draft of a textbook.
 As Feynman said, "If you want to master something, teach it."